solidi/hl-mods/workspace/redist/readme.txt

     - "barrels" - start with the gravitygun, flaming explosive barrels spawn to throw at others
     - "turrets" - random sentry guns random firing bullets and rockets at everyone
     - "chumxplode" - killer chumtoads appear directly after an explosion
-    - "coolflesh" - gibs stay longer, pick up gibs to eat and gain a healthkit worth of repair
+    - "coolflesh" - gibs stay longer, pick up gibs to eat and gain a healthkit worth of repair (hambone icon)
-    - "santahat" - players are capped off with santa hats and randomly say "hohoho", "merry christmas"
+    - "santahat" - players are capped off with santa hats and randomly say "hohoho", "merry christmas" (santahat icon)
     - "sanic" - evil santa and sanic with a santa hat team up against you
     - "loopback" - teleport to the place of your last frag
     - "maxpack" - drop all weapons and ammo in play (Multiplayer only)